uh-ro/dimensions/README.md

 ## Note: Usage for Fonts

+The `rw` function can be used to handle font sizes dynamically.
+For instance, calling `rw(20)` will calculate a font size value that is scaled based on the ratio of the smaller dimension of the window/screen to the `inputBaseWidth`.

 The `dg` function returns a percentage of the screen's diagonal.
 For example, passing `dg(2.11)` would return a calculated value representing 2.11 percent of the screen's diagonal.
 This can be useful for dynamically adjusting font sizes.

-The `rw` function can also be used to handle font sizes dynamically.
-For instance, calling `rw(20)` will calculate a font size value that is scaled based on the ratio of the smaller dimension of the window/screen to the `inputBaseWidth`.
+## Examples

+You can try out live [examples](https://snack.expo.dev/@valentineifeanyi/react-native-uh-ro-_dimensions-example) on Expo Snack:

 ## Contributing